-Modafinil, also known as Provigil, was originally synthesised in the 1970s in France and approved for use by the U.S.’s FDA as a treatment for sleep disorders such as narcolepsy in 1998.
-It is currently classed as a Class IV controlled substance in the U.S. for fears that it may have addictive properties, though it is legal for distribution in other countries, including the United Kingdom.
+Modafinil, also known as Provigil, was originally synthesised in the 1970s in France and approved for use by the US FDA (Food and Drug Administratoin) as a treatment for sleep disorders such as narcolepsy in 1998.
+It is currently classed as a Class IV controlled substance in the US for fears that it may have addictive properties, though it is legal for distribution in other countries, including the United Kingdom.

 The most popular drug in the world, caffeine works as a stimulant for the central nervous system, blocking adenosine, one of the critical molecules for causing sleepiness.
 This induces a feeling of wakefulness by blocking the adenosine from reaching the adenosine receptors in the brain.
 This is laid out particularly well by the video below: